-To overcome the focus on tube-like organs, we replaced

-the centerline-based decomposition of the segmented volume by a spatial decomposition, based on an octree.
-Depending on the number of relevant voxels, voxels that contain the specified isosurface, the granularity of the leaf nodes of the octree is determined.
-This way, the decomposition is independent from the actual topology of the organ of interest and roughly balanced by the number of relevant cells that correlates roughly with the number of triangles.
+To overcome the focus on tube-like organs, we replaced the centerline-based decomposition of the segmented volume by a spatial decomposition, based on an octree.
+Depending on the number of relevant voxels (voxels that contain the specified isosurface), the granularity of the leaf nodes of the octree is determined.
+This octree-based spatial decomposition ensures the independence of the hierarchical data structure from the actual topology of the organ of interest and roughly balanced by the number of relevant cells that correlates roughly with the number of triangles.
 During run time, VIVENDI performs a hierarchical test on the tree nodes to establish if they are located within the view-frustum.
 This operation returns a front-to-back sorted list of the geometry organized in the leaf nodes of the octree, which is passed to the occlusion culling stage.
 Since the first 10% of nodes are rarely occluded, they are rendered without any occlusion test.
-All successive nodes are first tested for occlusion, based on their bounding volume, and depending on the result of that query rendered or skipped.
+All successive nodes are first tested for occlusion, based on their bounding volume, and depending on the result of that query that are rendered or skipped.

-Currently, VIVENDI supports multi-object and multi-material interaction.
+Currently, VIVENDI supports multi-object and multimaterial interaction.
 Therefore, it can differentiate data from different segmentations with different connotations.
 In Section 5, we demonstrate the application in minimally invasive surgery planning in neurosurgery and a virtual bronchoscopy that exploit these features for the visualization of different structures.

 VIVENDI has been successfully applied to a large number of different virtual endoscopy applications.
 See Section 5 for more details.
-For an in- depth discussion of the architecture of VIVENDI, please refer to 13.
+For an in- depth discussion of the architecture of VIVENDI, please refer to 14.

-4.7.
+4.9.
 VirEn - Technical University of Vienna

-VirEn^{5, 83, 4} has been developed over the past four years at the Technical University of Vienna in conjunction with Tiani MedGraph, a PACS system company.
-Similar to the previous two systems, it is based on a surface model of an organ, based on its segmentation in a volume dataset.
-It uses the Marching Cubes algorithm51 to extract the surface model of the organ.
+VirEn^{5, 84, 4} has been developed over the past four years at the Technical University of Vienna in conjunction with Tiani MedGraph, a PACS system company.
+Similar to the previous two systems, it is based on a surface model of a segmented organ in a volume dataset.
+It uses the Marching Cubes algorithm52 to extract the surface model of the organ.
 In addition, it provides a ray-casted rendering of current viewpoints that provides better visual quality at significantly higher rendering costs.
 The rendering performance of the surface rendering depends on the selected graphics accelerator and might be not able to provide interactive framerates for large datasets.

 The adopted navigation mode is a guided navigation, based on the centerline of the organ model.
-In contrast to VICON45 and VIVENDI13, the user navigation is limited.
+In contrast to VICON46 and VIVENDI14, the user navigation is limited.
 The virtual camera moves along the centerline of the organ.
 Only the view direction can rotate around the current camera position.

-The centerline itself is generated by topological thinning, a process similar to the onion peeling44, where voxel layers of a segmentation are successively removed as long as they preserve the topology of the voxels.
+The centerline itself is generated by topological thinning, a process similar to the onion peeling45, where voxel layers of a segmentation are successively removed as long as they preserve the topology of the voxels.
 This operation is computationally quite expensive and is done in a pre-process.

-A variation of this rendering approach was presented by Wegenkittl et al.83.
+A variation of this rendering approach was presented by Wegenkittl et al.84.
 Here, the image generation is based on a cube-map of the volume rendered images of six viewing directions represented by the directions of the viewpoints along the camera path.
-Similar to Chen's QuicktimeVR22, these six images are combined to generate the image of the current view direction.
-In Wegenkittl's approach, the views of the six view directions along the path a stored in six movies that are generated offline in a pre-process.
+Similar to Chen's QuicktimeVR23, these six images are combined to generate the image of the current view direction.
+In Wegenkittl's approach, the views of the six view directions along the path are stored in six movies that are generated offline in a pre-process.
 At run time, they are interpreted as a cube-map to generate the display image.
-A similar approach has been proposed by Serlie72, which in part is also integrated in the EasyVision system of Philips Medical Systems.
+A similar approach has been proposed by Serlie73, which in part is also integrated in the EasyVision system of Philips Medical Systems.